daaku/dak/readme.md

 ## TODO

-- expect should take string kind for common case
 - discard should proxy to expect
 - use prepend instead of transpileExpr accepting extra token
 - make prepent uninterrupt automatically